Maisí

 Maisí is a municipality and town in the Guantánamo Province of Cuba.
 Its administrative seat is located in the town of La Máquina.

 Geography

-The easternmost point of Cuba, Punta Maisí (called "Baitiquiri" by the Taino in pre-colonial times) is located in this municipality.
+The easternmost point of Cuba, Punta Maisí (called "Baitiquiri" by the Taíno in pre-colonial times) is located in this municipality.

 Demographics

 In 2022, the municipality of Maisí had a population of 28,276.
 With a total area of 525 km2, it has a population density of 55 /km2.